typicode/husky/docs/README.md

 ## Automatic (recommended)

+`husky-init` is a one-time command to quickly initialize a project with husky.

 ```shell
 npx husky-init && npm install       # npm
 npx husky-init && yarn              # Yarn 1
 yarn dlx husky-init --yarn2 && yarn # Yarn 2
 ```

-The command above will setup husky, modify `package.json` and create a sample `pre-commit` hook that you can edit.
+It will setup husky, modify `package.json` and create a sample `pre-commit` hook that you can edit.
 By default, it will run `npm test` when you commit.

 To add another hook use `husky add`.